4 DAYS FROM $1,599

 When Eleanor Roosevelt first laid eyes on Iguassu Falls, she is famously said to have uttered, “Poor Niagara”!
 It’s easy to understand what overwhelmed the First Lady.
 This torrent of water separating Brazil and Argentina plunges over 200-foot-high cliffs in a roaring fury of water.
 (In fact, Iguaçu translates roughly from the local Tupi-Guarani into “great water.”)
 Judging from Ms. Roosevelt’s reaction, you’ll want to extend your expedition to view Brazil’s other breathtaking natural wonder.
 Explore the cataracts from both countries, getting as close to the falls as the spraying mist allows.
 Join us on this thrilling adventure!

-Depart the U.S. on an overnight flight to Argentina.
-Or, depart earlier for an exhilarating pre-trip extension to Santiago and Chilean Wine Country.
+Depart the U.S. on an overnight flight to Rio de Janeiro.
+Or, depart earlier for a thrilling pre-trip extension to Iguassu Falls.

 A day at sea along the Brazilian coast

-The indulgent amenities of the Ocean Explorer are yours as you continue your expedition north along Brazil’s Costa Verde, or Green Coast.
+The indulgent amenities of the Ocean Explorer are yours as you continue your expedition along Brazil’s Costa Verde, or Green Coast.
 Perhaps you’ll treat yourself to the spa.
 And you’re sure to find the observation lounge the ideal spot for reflection and for looking for seabirds as you ply the waters of the Atlantic.
+You’ll turn your attention again to Brazil’s colorful culture and history during an onboard lecture today.

 The rich arts and culture of Rio Grande